GW190521: Search for Echoes due to Stimulated Hawking Radiation from Black Holes: Conclusion

 We conclude by noting that no indisputable evidence ($\geq5\sigma$) for stimulated Hawking radiation from BH mergers, or Boltzmann echoes, were to be expected at current levels of GW detector sensitivity \cite{LongoMicchi:2020cwm}.
 From a conservative standpoint, current analysis provides the best constraint on the energy and morphology of this signal to date.
-The fact that independent methods find similar signals suggests that echoes should be a prime target for the next generation of GW detectors.
+The fact that the signal is robust to the use of independent methods, alongside our extensive tests of false and true positives using injections in LIGO/Virgo data, should lend credence to the presence of stimulated Hawking radiation in the aftermath of GW190521.
+Therefore, we conclude that echoes should be a prime target for the next generation of GW detectors.